yzhao062/yzhao062/README.md

 [Carnegie Mellon University (CMU)](https://www.cmu.edu/)--the best interdisciplinary research institute in the world.
 Before joining CMU, I was a senior consultant at [PwC Canada](https://www.pwc.com/ca/en.html).

-I consider myself as an expert in **outlier detection systems** (ODSys)---I build automated, scalable outlier detection systems to support real-world applications.
-Under my ODSys universe, I designed CPU-based, GPU-based, JIT-optimized, single and distributed systems for OD.
+I consider myself as an expert in **outlier detection systems** (ODSys)---I build automated, scalable ODSys to support real-world applications with millons of downloads.
+Under my ODSys universe, I designed CPU-based, GPU-based, distributed systems for tabular, TS, and graph OD.

-More specifically, I have **led** or **contributed as a core member** [> 10 ML open-source initiatives](https://github.com/yzhao062), receiving 11,000 GitHub stars (top 0.002%: ranked 900 out of 40M GitHub users) and >500,0000 total downloads.
+More specifically, I have **led** or **contributed as a core member** [> 10 ML open-source initiatives](https://github.com/yzhao062), receiving 12,000 GitHub stars (top 0.002%: ranked 900 out of 40M GitHub users) and >500,0000 total downloads.

 I specialize in designing and building **machine learning systems**, with realization and applications in outlier detection, healthcare, graph neural networks, and ensemble learning.